bhubbard/brandonhubbard.com/_posts/2013-01-16-hello-jekyll.md

 * Hosted on Github

-This site is still very much in flux, so except many more changes.
+This site is still very much in flux, so many more changes are coming.